JKnivesworthy/cameradore64/README.md

 ## Options

-**Dithering** trades exact colour for apparent detail.
+**Dithering** trades exact color for apparent detail.
 Full is the default and is usually what you want.
 Turn it down or off for graphic, poster-like images with large flat areas, where the texture just reads as noise.